Devansh-Mehra/Volume-gesture/README.md

   Machine Learning , Computer Vision , Python
 ## Libraries Used
   Numpy, Pandas, Mediapipe, Open-cv
+## What will this project do ?
   Control(increase and decrease) the volume of your Device through hand gestures.